-After clinching the 2018 IMSA Manufacturer’s Championship, The MINI JCW Race Team has set its sights on the SRO TC America series.
-Once again, MINI will unleash their underdog spirt on tracks across America honoring the John Cooper legacy.
+After clinching the 2018 IMSA Manufacturer’s Championship and 2019 TC America TCA Manufacturer’s Championship, the MINI JCW Race Team has set its sights on the SRO TC America series.
+Once again, MINI will unleash their underdog spirit on tracks across America honoring John Cooper’s legacy.

 |Date||Venue / Location|

 |July 9 - 12||Virginia International Raceway - Alton, VA|

 |August 7 - 9||Sonoma Raceway - Sonoma, CA|

 |August 28 - 30||Road America - Elklart Lake, WI|

 MINI and the JCW team are proud to celebrate TC America Manufacturers’ Championship at Las Vegas Motor Speedway, the site of the last two rounds of the 2019 SRO TC America race series “After an incredibly successful season last year, I thought things couldn’t get much better, yet here we are,” said Luis Perocarpi, team owner, LAP Motorsports.
 “To win back-to-back Manufacturers’ Championships in two different series is truly a testament to the unrelenting hard work of the entire team, including the drivers, their families, our MINI service technicians and everyone at MINI USA.
 I couldn’t be prouder.”

 The win put MINI in the lead for the Manufacturers’ Championship standings.
 Yet another win that encapsulates the ‘David vs. Goliath’ racing spirit John Cooper started over 60 years ago.